Ramiro Moyano

 In 2015, he was named in the inaugural Argentine Super Rugby team the Jaguares, where his first appearance came on 2 April 2016, in a 16–24 defeat to the Blues.

-On 11 June 2016, he came of the bench against Italy in Argentina's 30–24 victory.
+On 11 June 2016, he came off the bench against Italy in Argentina's 30–24 victory.
 This was Moyano's first cap for Argentina outside the South American Rugby Championship.

-Moyano joined French club Toulon for the 2019-20 season.
+Moyano joined French club Toulon for the 2019–20 season.